 - from time to time, to review and monitor the academic standards across the University to ensure that there is consistency and that the regulations of the University are being adhered to.

-Senate resolved on March 21, 1978 that the chair should review, prior to the commencement of classes, the manner in which a faculty member intends to conduct a course and to determine final grades.
-If the chair disagrees with the faculty member's intention or subsequently with the implementation of the stated intentions, the chair will discuss their concerns with the faculty member.
+Prior to one-week before the commencement of classes, the chair will review the course outline indicating the manner in which the instructor intends to conduct a course and to determine final grades.
+If the chair disagrees with the instructor's intention or subsequently with the implementation of the stated intentions, the chair will discuss their concerns with the instructor.
 If agreement cannot be reached, the matter will be referred to an appropriate department committee which will advise the chair in reaching a decision.
 The advice may include a recommendation on examination procedures.

 Submission of Final Grades